 Q: What is a realistic start date for an incoming scholar?

-A: The HIO recommends a start date of 8/17/2020 or later, given the current COVID-19 travel restrictions and that U.S. Consulates and Embassies have temporarily suspended visa appointments worldwide.
+A: The HIO recommends a start date of at least two months into the future or later, given the current COVID-19 travel restrictions and that U.S. Consulates and Embassies have temporarily suspended visa appointments worldwide.
 We do expect a backlog at the Embassies and Consulates as a result of the COVID-19 closures.
 As COVID-19 is a fluid situation, the recommended start date could change if visa appointments remain suspended.
 The scholar and the department should be prepared to potentially need to amend start dates if travel restrictions are still in place and visa delays occur.

 When requesting sponsorship for incoming scholars, departments should consider these travel restrictions and determine when would be the most realistic start date for both the scholar and for the department to onboard a new appointee.